muriel1010/Walmart_Sales_Analysis/README.md

 - Product

--- How many unique product lines does the data have?
+--How many unique product lines does the data have?
 --What is the most common payment method?
 --What is the most selling product line?
 --What is the total revenue by month?